Nation state: In practice

 Belgium is a classic example of a state that is not a nation-state.
 The state was formed by secession from the United Kingdom of the Netherlands in 1830, whose neutrality and integrity was protected by the Treaty of London 1839; thus, it served as a buffer state after the Napoleonic Wars between the European powers France, Prussia (after 1871 the German Empire) and the United Kingdom until World War I, when the Germans breached its neutrality.
 Currently, Belgium is divided between the Flemings in the north, the French-speaking population in the south, and the German-speaking population in the east.
 The Flemish population in the north speaks Dutch, the Walloon population in the south speaks either French or, in the east of Liège Province, German.
 The Brussels population speaks French or Dutch.

-The Flemish identity is also cultural, and there is a strong separatist movement espoused by the political parties, the right-wing Vlaams Belang and the Nieuw-Vlaamse Alliantie.
+The Flemish identity is also cultural, and there is a strong separatist movement espoused by the political parties, the right-wing Vlaams Belang and the New Flemish Alliance.
 The Francophone Walloon identity of Belgium is linguistically distinct and regionalist.
 There is also unitary Belgian nationalism, several versions of a Greater Netherlands ideal, and a German-speaking community of Belgium annexed from Germany in 1920 and re-annexed by Germany in 1940–1944.
 However, these ideologies are all very marginal and politically insignificant during elections.

 China covers a large geographic area and uses the concept of "Zhonghua minzu" or Chinese nationality, in the sense of ethnic groups.
 Still, it also officially recognizes the majority Han ethnic group which accounts for over 90% of the population, and no fewer than 55 ethnic national minorities.